 - invoice triggers are documented,

-- onboarding inputs are ready before kickoff date.
+- onboarding inputs are ready once approval is secured.

 If one item is missing, pause kickoff and close the gap first.